Pharmacotherapeutic group: platelet aggregation inhibitors excl. heparin. ATC Code: B01AC-04.

 Distribution: Clopidogrel and the main circulating (inactive) metabolite bind reversibly in vitro to human plasma proteins (98% and 94% respectively).
 The binding is non-saturable in vitro over a wide concentration range.

-Metabolism: Clopidogrel is extensively metabolised by the liver.
+Biotransformation: Clopidogrel is extensively metabolised by the liver.
 In vitro and in vivo, clopidogrel is metabolised according to two main metabolic pathways: one mediated by esterases and leading to hydrolysis into its inactive carboxylic acid derivative (85% of circulating metabolites), and one mediated by multiple cytochromes P450.
 Clopidogrel is first metabolised to a 2-oxo-clopidogrel intermediate metabolite.
 Subsequent metabolism of the 2-oxo-clopidogrel intermediate metabolite results in formation of the active metabolite, a thiol derivative of clopidogrel.
-In vitro, this metabolic pathway is mediated by CYP3A4, CYP2Cl9, CYP1A2 and CYP2B6.
+The active metabolite is formed mostly by CYP2C19 with contributions from several other CYP enzymes, including CYP1A2, CYP2B6 and CYP3A4.
 The active thiol metabolite which has been isolated in vitro, binds rapidly and irreversibly to platelet receptors, thus inhibiting platelet aggregation.

 The Cmax of the active metabolite is twice as high following a single 300-mg clopidogrel loading dose as it is after four days of 75-mg maintenance dose.
 Cmax occurs approximately 30 to 60 minutes after dosing.